John Gosden: 2009–2010: William Buick, Dar Re Mi and Arctic Cosmos's St Leger

-There was more success for Gosden with Dar Re Mi, as she won the Yorkshire Oaks, beating Sariska.
+There was more success for Gosden with Dar Re Mi as she won the Yorkshire Oaks, beating Sariska.
 He then won the Washington Singer Stakes with Azmeel, and the prestigious Matron Stakes with Rainbow View.
-Gosden was happy with the performance, "She did it well today and, similar to some good fillies I’ve had before, she has just taken some time to come to herself this season".
+Gosden was happy with the performance, "She did it well today and, similar to some good fillies I've had before, she has just taken some time to come herself this season".
 He also won the Prix Dollar in France.

 In November, Gosden returned to more success at Santa Anita, winning the Breeders' Cup Juvenile Turf with Pounced, for the second time in as many years.
 "It feels good to life this prize for the second year at Santa Anita, which I regard as my second home after spending so many years here as a young trainer", Gosden said.
 He also won the November Handicap with Charm School.

 In early 2010, Gosden signed young jockey William Buick to ride for his stable.
 The decision was widely questioned, Buick was relatively untested at the highest level and Jimmy Fortune was widely regarded as a competent and effective jockey.
 However, Gosden is widely viewed as a good judge, the only other rider he has ever retained (apart from Buick) is Frankie Dettori.
-"I didn’t have a retainer and there has been no falling out", said Fortune, who still often rides for Gosden when Buick is not available.
+"I didn't have a retainer and there has been no falling out", said Fortune, who still often rides for Gosden when Buick is not available.

 Almost immediately, Gosden's choice was proved correct as Buick gave Dar Re Mi a fantastic ride to win the prestigious Dubai Sheema Classic.
 "She was given a beautiful ride by William Buick", said Gosden, "He knows what he is doing and he has a lot of brains".
-He also talked of the difficulties of training in winter, "Keeping her warm in England wasn’t easy, so it was quite a challenge".
+He also talked of the difficulties of training in winter, "Keeping her warm in England wasn't easy, so it was quite a challenge".

 Gosden continued his success, winning the Cheshire Oaks with Gertrude Bell and the Huxley Stakes with Debussy.
 He also won the Oaks Trial Stakes with Dyna Waltz, beating Timepiece.
 He also won the Queen Mary Stakes at Royal Ascot with Maqaasid.
 Gosden was delighted, "You have got a tailwind but she ran great".
 He also won the Summer Vase at Goodwood with Beachfire.
 It was the third time Gosden had won the race.

 Gosden then won the Arlington Million with Debussy, beating Gio Ponti.
 Buick delivered a fantastic ride.
-"He rides cleverly", said Gosden, "He doesn’t panic in a race".
+"He rides cleverly", said Gosden, "He doesn't panic in a race".
 He also won the Doncaster Cup with Samuel.

 In September, Gosden won his third St. Leger when Arctic Cosmos beat Midas Touch and Rewilding.
 "This is the most fantastic experience for me" said winning owner Robin Geffen after another excellent ride from Buick.
 Soon after, Gosden and Buick won the Prix Foy in France with Duncan.
 He then won four races in quick succession, with The Shrew, Utley, Treasury Devil and Masked Marvel.